Genale: History

-The center of Genale is a few kilometers inland from the city of Merca which is its port (being Janaale landlocked).
+The center of Genale is a few kilometers inland from Merca which is its port (being Janale landlocked).
 During the period dell'A.F.I.S.
-(Trust Territory of Somalia) in the years 1950-60, the "Consortium of farmer-dealers" was reinforced, but in the late 1970s started to lose importance and in the 1990s disappeared.
+(Trust Territory of Somaliland) in the 1950s and 1960, the "Consortium of farmer-dealers" was reinforced, but in the late 1970s started to lose importance and in the 1990s disappeared.

-The late Aden Abdullah Osman Daar (Adan Cadde), Somalia's first president, had a farm in the town.
+Politician Aden Adde had a farm in the town.

 Demographics

 In the Italian Genale there were in 1940 nearly 500 Italian Somalis, but after WWII nearly all of them moved away and since the 1980s no one has remained.
-The city actually has 8000 inhabitants (of whom nearly one thousand are descendants from Italians and Somalian girls) and is predominantly inhabited by people from the Somali ethnic group, with the DirBiimaal Clanwell-represented.
+The city actually has 8000 inhabitants (of whom nearly one thousand are descendants from Italians and Somalian girls) and is predominantly inhabited by people from the Somali ethnic group, with the Dir Biimaal clan well-represented.